Quick answer

 If you find out at sittning that you're not physically attracted, that's also valuable — but in a context where you've evaluated everything else first.

-How Zawji designed around no photos
+How Zawji designed around a photos-off-by-default profile

 Our solution: